-5.7 Option 7: Replace 66kV and 22KV circuit breakers and form a ring bus
+5.7.
+Option 7: Replace 66kV and 22KV circuit breakers and form a ring bus

-This option replaces the six condition five 66 kV circuit breakers, and rearranges the 66 kV switchyard to form a 66kV ring bus, and replaces the existing 22 kV switchgear with two new indoor 22kV switchboards.
+This option replaces the six 66 kV circuit breakers that are in very poor (C5) condition, and rearranges the 66 kV switchyard to form a 66kV ring bus, and replaces the existing 22 kV switchgear with two new indoor 22kV switchboards.

-The estimated capital cost for this option is \$17.6 million in real 2022 dollars, including overheads..
+The estimated capital cost for this option is \$17.6 million in real 2022 dollars, including overheads.

-6 Economic assessment of the credible options
+Economic assessment of the credible options

-6.1 Market benefits
+6.1.
+Market benefit

-The regulatory investment test for distribution requires the RIT-D proponent to consider whether each credible option provides the classes of market benefits described in clause 5.17.1(c)(4) of the NER.
-To address this requirement, the table below discusses our approach to each of the market benefits listed in clause 5.17.1(c)(4) in assessing the credible options to address the identified need at BN.
+The regulatory investment test for distribution requires the RIT-D proponent to consider whether each credible option provides the classes of market benefits described in clause 5.17.1(c)(4) of the Rules.
+To address this requirement, the table below discusses our approach to each of the market benefits listed in clause 5.17.1(c)(4) in assessing the credible options to address the identified need relating to the emerging service constraints at BN.